The answer to this question in Washington is "definitely not," and in Oregon is "maybe."

 C. What about hourly fee representation in the underlying case?

-An interesting question arises in jurisdictions which hold that unpaid attorney fees in the underlying case are not deducted from the damages.
+An interesting question arises in jurisdictions, like Washington, which expressly hold that unpaid attorney fees in the underlying case are not deducted from the damages.
 Suppose the fee arrangement in the underlying case was hourly, and the client paid them.
 Should they be added back to the base damages?

 Washington and Oregon cases have not specifically addressed these issues.
 The cases do not speak in terms of fees paid in the underlying case being an element of damages.
 However, following the logic and purpose of the rule that unpaid fees should not be deducted, it seems a plaintiff ought to be able to include paid fees as part of the damages.
 The whole point is to prevent the client from paying twice to recover the same damages .
 Also, to fail to allow a plaintiff to add the underlying fees to the total could discriminate against clients who have paid and those who have not, favoring the latter for no good reason.